Connection String Reference

 PRAGMA Configuration

-While connection strings don’t support query parameters, you can configure the database using PRAGMA commands after connection:
+You can also configure the database using PRAGMA commands after connection (alternative to query parameters):

 // Open database